infrahq/infra/docs/reference/cli-reference.md

 ```
       --force         Create grant even if requested user, destination, or role are unknown
-  -g, --group         Required if adding a grant for a group
+  -g, --group         When set, creates a grant for a group instead of a user
       --role string   Type of access that the user or group will be given (default "connect")
 ```